nachoaldamav/ultra/packages/cli/README.md

 ### Nextjs - TS
 This example is generated using `npx create-next-app --use-npm --ts`

+WARNING: I'm currently fixing some errors related with the symlinks.

 ```bash
 SNPM install (with cache) took 0.91 seconds
 NPM install (with cache / with lockfile) took 6.44 seconds